amrit713/project-management/README.md

 - Multi-workspace support — manage multiple teams or projects within separate workspaces
 - Task and project management with boards, lists, and customizable statuses
 - User onboarding and authentication system
-- Subscription-based billing integrated with Stripe
+- Subscription-based billing integrated with Khalti
 - Admin dashboard for workspace and user management
-- Real-time notifications and reminders using BullMQ and Redis
+- Real-time notifications
-- Rate limiting for API requests to enhance security and performance
 - Responsive and modern UI built with Next.js and React
 - Data persistence with PostgreSQL using Prisma ORM